nxtgencat/11aug/README.md

 ### Mocked auth flow
 `AuthContext` keeps a `user` object in state, mirrors it to `localStorage` (so a reload keeps you logged in), and provides `login / signup / logout`.
 Forms validate themselves;
-any valid-looking credential is accepted — no backend involved.
+any valid-looking credential is accepted.
+There is no backend.

-### Why contacts/messages are generated with a seeded random
+### Why contacts and messages are generated with a seeded random
-The 50 contacts are built by pairing two lists of 50 unique first/last names with simple index patterns (every 4th online, every 10th pinned, ...).
-A tiny seeded PRNG (pseudo-random number generator) makes results **deterministic** — every page load shows the same fake conversations, but the data file stays short enough to read in one sitting.
+The 50 contacts are built by pairing two lists of 50 unique first and last names with simple index patterns (every 4th online, every 10th pinned, ...).
+A tiny seeded PRNG (pseudo-random number generator) makes results deterministic: every page load shows the same fake conversations, but the data file stays short enough to read in one sitting.

 ### Responsive strategy
-One layout with breakpoint classes instead of separate mobile/desktop trees:
+One layout with breakpoint classes instead of separate mobile and desktop trees:

 - `lg:` (≥1024px): sidebar and chat window always visible.
-- below `lg`: only one panel at a time — `App.jsx` toggles `hidden`/`flex` based on whether a chat is selected, and the back button calls `clearSelected()`.
+- below `lg`: only one panel at a time. `App.jsx` toggles `hidden`/`flex` based on whether a chat is selected, and the back button calls `clearSelected()`.

 ---